City of Somerset buries 2020 time capsule

-SOMERSET, Ky.
-(WYMT) - The City of Somerset will make time travel possible in 20 years, sort of, with the "Time We Missed Time Capsule Project."
+The City of Somerset will make time travel possible in 20 years, sort of, with the "Time We Missed Time Capsule Project."

 "We thought it was an opportunity again to kind of memorialize 2020 it's been the year of transition and the year of challenge," said Mayor Alan Keck.